 Ms. Secrist’s goal is to develop lifelong dancers through expository units of study including dance technique and choreography as well as various performance opportunities.

 It is tradition to give dancers flowers following a performance and this year we're trying to make it easier for families and friends to recognize your favorite dancer after the show.
 In addition to providing this service, the funds go directly to the dance program production costs.
-If you'd like to preorder flowers for your dancer, please download and complete the form accordingly.

 All students are welcome and encouraged to take Beginning Dance; there is no placement assessment, simply register for the class with your guidance counselor.

 Enrollment in Intermediate or Advanced Dance is by live placement assessment in the Spring of the proceeding school year.
-For the 2017.18 School Year Auditions, please check this page for information in February.

 To participate in the placement assessment, you must register online (link is at the bottom of page)